Landscaping & Lawn

 Weather Auto-Rescheduling

 Weather API monitors the forecast, auto-reschedules affected jobs, auto-notifies clients, and fills gaps from the waitlist.
-Eliminates 2–4 hours per week of scheduling chaos and keeps your calendar full even when the weather doesn't cooperate.
+Cuts 2–4 hours per week of scheduling chaos and helps keep your calendar full even when the weather doesn't cooperate.

 The Bottom Line

-A 3-person landscaping crew at $175K revenue loses approximately $34,000 per year — mostly to seasonal churn, missed peak-season calls, and quotes that go cold.
+A 3-person landscaping crew at $175K revenue is leaving approximately $39,000–$69,000 per year on the table — mostly to seasonal churn, missed peak-season calls, and quotes that go cold.

 The biggest single fix: auto-renewal reminders.
-One text per client per season can recover $10K–$20K.
+One text per client per season goes after $10K–$20K in between-seasons revenue.
 It takes half a day to set up and costs almost nothing to run.

-Stack the top three fixes and you're looking at recovering $29K–$53K in annual revenue — with a combined setup time of about two days.
+Stack the top three fixes and they address roughly $29K–$53K of that — with a combined setup time of about two days.

 Want this for YOUR business?